mattrich98/SecurityGameRemake/README.md

 <li>To move the player around, i'll make the person and enemy divs reappear and disappear every game interval.
 Plus they will be split into groups and somehow whilst incorporating math.random.
 </ol>
 <hr>

+I recieved advice and I will try to use it well

+- Add a bunch of console.log("gameTime is", gameTime); See what happens.

+- Put a breakpoint in your code.
+Many browsers will let you do this.
+If not, use a debugger.
+Step through the code and look at the variable values.

+- write down what each step of the code will do.
+Go line by line.